Owner-Operator vs. Company Driver: What’s the Difference and What’s the Better Option?

 These owner-operator vs. company driver comparisons can help you decide which option is best for you:

-Main Responsibilities All aspects of running a business.
-For trucking business owners, this also includes: driving, paperwork, maintenance, taxes and insurance, booking loads, negotiating rates and more Drive your truck, keep it clean and report maintenance issues
+Main Responsibilities | All aspects of running a trucking business, including paperwork, maintenance, taxes and insurance, booking loads, and negotiating rates | Drive your truck, keep it clean and report maintenance issues |

-Expenses Taxes, insurance, repairs and maintenance All work-related expenses are covered by your employer
+Expenses | Taxes, fuel, insurance, repairs and maintenance | All work-related expenses are covered by your employer |

-Schedule You choose the schedule that works best for you Your company sets your routes, though sometimes, options are made available to choose from (pertaining to times, routes, loads)
+Schedule | You choose the schedule that works best for you | Your company sets your routes |

-Owner-Operator vs. Company Driver: Which is the Right Fit For You?
+Owner-Operator vs. Company Driver: Which Is the Right Fit for You?

-Deciding whether being an owner-operator or company driver is right for you ultimately comes down to your career goals and preferences.
-As an owner-operator, you have total control over your work — but you also have a lot more responsibility as a business owner.
 For some, the extra income is worth the extra work and stress.
 For others, the stability that being a company driver provides, along with being able to focus solely on driving and getting consistent pay, makes remaining a company driver more worthwhile.
 Carefully consider your own preferences, and you should be able to figure out which is best for you.

 FAQs